AudioGroupCologne/wavefront-manual/src/ui/topbar.md

 ## File Menu

-Wavefront presents multiple options the manage simulations:
+Wavefront presents multiple options to manage simulations:

 ### New